A Madea Family Funeral: Plot

 Vianne asks Madea to plan Anthony's funeral and says she wants to have it in two days, which makes everyone suspicious.
-The undertaker (Aryeh-Or) at the funeral gives Madea, Bam, and Hattie a creepy vibe as he informs them that Anthony died smiling and that the casket can't close because of Anthony's erection.
+The undertaker at the funeral gives Madea, Bam, and Hattie a creepy vibe as he informs them that Anthony died smiling and that the casket cannot close because of Anthony's erection.
 At the funeral, presided over by Madea, non-family members are made to sit on one side of the room, but the area is filled with numerous mistresses from Anthony's, visibly upsetting Vianne.
-The service lasts for hours until the casket abruptly opens (for the aforementioned reason) causing everyone to leave in a panic.
+The service lasts for hours until the casket abruptly opens (for the reason above), causing everyone to leave in a panic.

 At the repast, a drunk A.J. reveals Anthony and Renee's affair.
 Renee then exposes A.J.'s affair with Gia as she gets kicked out of the house.
-This makes a heartbroken Carol to decide to leave him.
-A.J. and Jesse fight and Vianne tearfully reveals that she knows that Anthony has been unfaithful for years.
-Despite this, she only stayed with him to protect her family, and is choosing to live for herself from now on.
-When A.J. scolds her for being weak, she retaliates by saying he's just a boy and spiteful to others, forcing him to own up to what his actions and what they did to those around.
+This makes Carol heartbroken and decide to leave him.
+A.J. and Jesse fight, and Vianne tearfully reveals that she knows Anthony has been unfaithful for years.
+Despite this, she only stayed with him to protect her family and chooses to live for herself from now on.
+When A.J. scolds her for being weak, she retaliates by saying he is just a boy and spiteful to others, forcing him to own up to his actions and what they did to those around.

 In the morning, Madea gets A.J. to apologize and try reconciling with Carol.
-Despite forgiving A.J., Carol refuses to stay with him claiming she wants to live freely.
-Vianne happily wishes the family luck as she leaves for Las Vegas with Roy (Mike Tyson), revealing that she was also having an affair while noting that Roy should've been their father.
-Madea, Bam, Hattie, and Carol then take their leave, so that A.J., Sylvia, and Jesse can sort out their issues.
+Despite forgiving A.J., Carol refuses to stay with him, claiming she wants to live freely.
+Vianne happily wishes the family luck as she leaves for Las Vegas with Roy, revealing that she was also having an affair while noting that Roy should have been their father.
+Madea, Bam, Hattie, and Carol then take their leave so that A.J., Sylvia, and Jesse can sort out their issues.